-Santa Clara Family Health Plan has a group called the Consumer Advisory Committee (CAC).
-This group is made up of representatives that include, but are not limited to, members of SCFHP, parents or legal guardians of SCFHP members, advocates and providers who work for community organization that serve SCFHP members, and health care professionals who care for SCFHP members.
-The group talks about how to improve SCFHP policies and is responsible for:
+Gold Coast Health Plan (GCHP) has a group called the Consumer Advisory Committee (CAC).
+This group is made up of agencies, groups and Medi-Cal beneficiaries who represent the Plan's members.
+The group talks about how to improve GCHP's policies and is responsible for: